 - for services that require constant attendance of a licensed:

-- · therapist (Occupational, Physical and Speech),
+- therapist (Occupational, Physical and Speech);

-- · medical doctor (M.D.),
+- medical doctor (M.D.);

-- · Chiropractor (D.C.),
+- · Network Chiropractor (D.C.);

-- athletic trainer (A.T.),
+- Network Athletic Trainer (A.T.);

-- podiatrist (D.P.M.),
+- podiatrist (D.P.M.);

-- nurse practitioner (N.P.),
+- nurse practitioner (N.P.);

-- advanced practice registered nurse (A.P.R.N.)
+- advanced practice registered nurse (A.P.R.N.);

-- doctor of naturopathy (N.D.); or
+- · doctor of naturopathy (D.N.); or

-- doctor of osteopathy (D.O.);
+- · doctor of osteopathy (D.O.).

-up to the specific benefit limits listed on your Outline of Coverage and your Summary of Benefits and Coverage (this limitation does not apply to mandated treatment for Autism Spectrum Disorder as defined by Vermont law).
+- up to the specific benefit limits listed on your Outline of Coverage and your Summary of Benefits and Coverage (this limitation does not apply to mandated treatment for Autism Spectrum Disorder as defined by Vermont law).